 Our organization started as a simple vision in 2001 to establish a youth and family-oriented organization that promotes the use and appreciation of our community’s waterways.
-The foundation to create a non-profit community sailing and aquatics center was laid and an advisory board was formed comprising of corporate leaders, community leaders and boating enthusiasts.
-The intention of this advisory board was to create an program that would educate, engage and inspire area youth and their families to build a lifelong relationship with the great water ways in our community.
+The foundation was to create a non-profit community sailing and aquatics center was laid and an advisory board was formed comprising of corporate leaders, community leaders, and boating enthusiasts.
+The intention of this advisory board was to create a program that would educate, engage and inspire area youth and their families to build a lifelong relationship with the great waterways in our community.

-In 2017 we purchased eight (8) new Hobie ® Wave catamarans, and offered 300 hours of programing Monday - Thursday throughout the summer.
+In 2017 we purchased eight (8) new Hobie ® Wave catamarans and offered 300 hours of programming Monday - Thursday throughout the summer.
 A total of 1,237 participants joined on the beach and many of these participants came back for more than one class.
-Of these 1,237 participants 69% of them were under 18 years old and 13% of our participants joined us for our Adaptive Programing.
-2017 also saw the creation of our Monday night Woman's Sailing Series.
+Of these 1,237 participants, 69% of them were under 18 years old and 13% of our participants joined us for our Adaptive Programing.
+2017 also saw the creation of our Woman's Sailing Series.
 This program was very well received and we ended up with fully booked classes with many more looking to join in 2018.
-Through our donors and sponsors we were able to create a scholarship program where individuals and organizations can apply to receive funds to help pay for the costs of our programing.
+Through our donors and sponsors, we were able to create a scholarship program where individuals and organizations can apply to receive funds to help pay for the costs of our programming.
 We never want to have to say no to anyone that wants to participate due to a lack of means.
 Our scholarship program directly addresses this issue thus enabling us to always be able to say yes!
-We continued to work with community organizations and were able to offer programing for Green Bay Area Public Schools, Girl Scouts of America, ASPIRO, Special Olympians, Boys and Girls Club, Big Brothers and Big Sisters, PALS, and Curative Connections.
+We continued to work with community organizations and were able to offer programming for ASPIRO, Big Brothers and Big Sisters, Boys & Girls Club, COMSA, Curative Connections, Full Circle, Green Bay Area Public Schools, PALS, Scouts, Special Olympians, and Syble Hopp.